Goldenmist00/WebMark/README.md

 ### Viewing Notes

-1. Click the ContextMemo extension icon in the Chrome toolbar
+1. Click the WebMark extension icon in the Chrome toolbar
 2. The dashboard displays all notes for the current page
 3. Switch to "All Notes" view to see notes from all websites
 4. Use the search bar to filter notes by content or highlighted text